-This allows for more resources to be spent on innovation, product development, improving service standards rather than on redundant regulatory compliance across various national jurisdictions. eIDAS brings this concept to digital identification and trust services and has the potential to revolutionize products which rely on these services.
+This allows more resources to be spent on innovation, product development, and improving service standards rather than redundant regulatory compliance across various national jurisdictions. eIDAS brings this concept to digital identification and trust services and has the potential to revolutionize products that rely on these services.

 This is one area where a reliable, pan-European digital identification and trust service would help greatly.
-Individual countries have been experimenting with such things, but eIDAS aims to bring it to an international level by allowing for identification and signature data to be shared across national boundaries and financial jurisdictions in Europe.
+Individual countries have been experimenting with such things.
+Still, eIDAS aims to bring it to an international level by allowing for identification and signature data to be shared across national boundaries and financial jurisdictions in Europe.

-The kind of cost and time savings that this would allow for is pretty impressive on its own - and that is without taking into account the ease-of-use factor and the increased security.
+The kind of cost and time savings would be pretty impressive on its own - without considering the ease-of-use factor and the increased security.
 Eventually, you would be able to open a bank account in any European country online with just a single set of digital identification.
-This applies to non-banking services as well and even public services provided by the local governments.
+This applies to non-banking services and even public services provided by local governments.

-A pan-European digital identification service undoubtedly makes life easier for retail customers by allowing them to opt for a bank or product in another country which offers them a better deal or service standard.
-This already sounds fantastic but it gets even better if you are corporate entity or even a small business that does business in multiple countries.
+A pan-European digital identification service undoubtedly makes life easier for retail customers by allowing them to opt for a bank or product in another country and offering them a better deal or service standard, such as full mobile banking.
+This already sounds fantastic, but it gets even better if you are a corporate entity or even a small business that does business in multiple countries.
 No longer would you have to wait for weeks to get your local bank account open or trade documents processed.
-International trade and overseas payments would become more seamless and the true potential for exporters/ importers is yet to be discovered.
+International trade and overseas payments would become more seamless, and the potential for exporters/ importers is yet to be discovered.